phalcon-orphanage/docs/ja/reference/routing.rst

         'action'     => 'info'
     ])->beforeMatch([new AjaxFilter(), 'check']);

-Since Phalcon 2.1.0 beta 1, there is another way to check this:
+As of Phalcon 3, there is another way to check this:

 .. code-block:: php